-The University of Southern California (USC) Suzanne Dworak-Peck School of Social Work is accredited by the Council of Social Work Education (CSWE) and is one of the top 5 schools of social work in the United States.
+The University of Southern California (USC) Suzanne Dworak-Peck School of Social Work is accredited by the Council of Social Work Education (CSWE) and was often one of the top 5 schools of social work in the United States.
 It was here that I started my specialization in working with gay men, gay male psychology, gay mental health, HIV mental health, and community research and advocacy.
-At USC, I was Chair of the Gay-Lesbian-Bisexual Student Caucus.
-Before USC, I completed nearly two years of various post-baccalaureate courses in psychology after graduating from the University of California, Los Angeles (UCLA) (BA, 1987).
+At USC, I was Chair of the LGBT Student Caucus.
+Before USC, I completed nearly two years of post-baccalaureate courses in psychology after graduating from the University of California, Los Angeles (UCLA) (BA, 1987).

 In addition to providing psychotherapy for gay men, I have over 10 years experience in non-profit organization administration and over 7 years in qualitative business research and business/industrial psychology.
 I have taught field internships for social work interns, supervised mental health, case management, treatment advocacy, peer support, home health care, and other social services programs, including over five years of service in programs for homeless people with severe mental illness.